HStewartGitHome/Legacy-Delivery/Legacy-Application.md

 ![A screenshot of a social media post Description automatically generated](media/07c17384af1370f5f2049bb973adc360.jpg)

+A screenshot of a social media post Description automatically generated

 This is screen after adding some items to order

 ![A screenshot of a cell phone Description automatically generated](media/8668cbff3b56da010f72c6fad836f31d.jpg)

+A screenshot of a cell phone Description automatically generated

 The following screen for saving the order – only real option now is for the router since logic for C++ to get XML is currently not added because I am trying